 Do you want to make a big difference in the lives of others over spring break?
 Interested in visiting another region of the country?
 ASB trips take students to domestic locations to explore social justice themes.
 Trips help students think critically about their role in the global society through service, activism, inquiry and leadership.
 Students are challenged to step out of their comfort zone while giving back.

-RMU’s Alternative Break Program encourages students to become active citizens and life-long learners by immersing students in diverse communities throughout the country as they engage in hands-on service and critical reflection regarding the causes of and potential solutions to an array of challenging social justice issues.
+RMU’s Alternative Spring Break program encourages students to become active citizens and life-long learners by immersing them in diverse communities throughout the country as they engage in hands-on service and critical reflection regarding the causes of and potential solutions to an array of challenging social justice issues.

 - Immerse participants in a new cultural context

-- Raise awareness about social justice issues, the structures that perpetuate them and potential solutions
+- Raise awareness about social justice issues, the structures that perpetuate them, and explore potential solutions

-- Connect the social justice issues addressed during the Alternative Spring Break trips with social justice issues in the local community
+- Connect the social justice issues addressed during the Alternative Spring Break trips with social justice issues facing the Pittsburgh region

 - Encourage personal reflection through the lens of service

-- Birmingham, Alabama and Concord, North Carolina to build affordable housing for the working poor with Habitat for Humanity
+- Birmingham, Alabama, Concord, North Carolina and Harrisburg, Pennsylvania to build affordable housing for the working poor with Habitat for Humanity

-- the Appalachian Mountains in both Virginia and West Virginia to do home repair for the rural poor
+- Appalachian Mountains in Virginia, West Virginia, North Carolina and Ohio to do home repairs for elderly and low income rural residents

-In essence, there are two elements to the program - the volunteer service and the immersion into the local community and culture.
-It is our hope that students will begin to understand and think critically about social justice issues in a greater context.
+There are two elements to the program - the volunteer service and reflection; and the immersion into the local community and culture.
+It is our intent that students will begin to understand and think critically about social justice issues in context; their causes and potential solutions.